-The mountains are alive with the sound of music this summer when this classical festival comes to Durango from July 7 through July 29, 2018.
-For the last three decades the Music in the Mountains has brought the sounds of classical music to the scenic town of Durango, Colorado.
+The mountains are alive with the sound of music this summer when this classical festival comes to Durango from July 6th through July 28th, 2019.
+For the last three decades the Music in the Mountains Festival has brought the sounds of classical music to the scenic town of Durango, Colorado.
 This exciting musical event features a number of high caliber performances, including orchestra, chamber and conservatory performances of classical and world music.

 The Music in the Mountains Festival was originally founded in 1987 by conductor Mischa Semanitzky.
 It was created with the support of The Durango Herald, Fort Lewis College, the Bank of Colorado, Morley Ballantine and Durango Mountain Resort.
 In 2008 the principal horn player for the Dallas Symphony, Gregory Hustis, became the new Artistic Director – succeeding Semanitzky.
 Members of the Dallas Symphony were very important in the original formation of the festival and the event maintains a lot of strong ties to the Dallas Music Community.

 There are a number of fantastic events to look forward to throughout the festival.
 Some of the highlights this year include Chocolate Indulgence, where guests will sample artisan desserts while listening to music from Boyd Meets Girl.
 Also, Charlie Chaplin’s Smile, including performances by Philippe Quint and Marta Aznavoorian, will showcase Chaplin’s most beautiful and well-known music.
 Don’t forget a visitor favorite, the Dinner & Family Concert, for a family friendly picnic and concert perfect for all ages.